Approximation Algorithms for Maximin Fair Division: Introduction

-\paragraph{\bf Our Results and Techniques:} Our first result (Theorem~\ref{thm:main}) considers fair division of indivisible goods between agents with additive valuations for the goods.
+{\bf Additive Valuations:} Our first result (Theorem~\ref{thm:main}) considers fair division of indivisible goods between agents with additive valuations for the goods.
 In particular, we show that the approximation guarantee obtained in~\cite{EC-2/3} and~\cite{ICALP-2/3} can be achieved by a simple,\footnote{Simple in the sense that our algorithm just entails sorting values and finding cycles in directed graphs.
-In contrast, the algorithm in~\cite{ICALP-2/3} uses as a subroutine a PTAS (of Woeginger \cite{woeginger1997polynomial}) which is based on solving integer linear programs of constant dimension, using Lenstra's algorithm~\cite{lenstra1983integer}.} combinatorial algorithm.\footnote{In fact, we are able to compute a $\frac{2n}{3n-1}$ approximate maximin fair allocation in polynomial time.
-This is slightly better than the $(\frac{2}{3}-\epsilon)$ approximation guarantee of Amanatidis et al. \cite{ICALP-2/3}.} That is, we present a polynomial-time algorithm that finds a $2/3$-approximate maximin fair allocation.
-To obtain this result we rely on a careful modification of an algorithm by Lipton et al. \cite{lipton-envy-graph}, which, in particular, finds an allocation which is envy free up to one good (EF1); formal definitions appear in Section~\ref{Notations}.
-An arbitrary EF1 allocation might not provide any non-trivial approximation guarantee in terms of the maximin share; see Appendix~\ref{example:ef1:mms} for an example.
-Hence, in and of itself, the algorithm of~\cite{lipton-envy-graph} is not guaranteed to find an allocation that satisfies the desired maximin fairness guarantee.
-Nonetheless, we show that any given additive instance can be reduced (using a result of~\cite{bouveret-basic}) to one with a specific structure and, then, an instantiation of the algorithm by Lipton et al.~\cite{lipton-envy-graph} (in a particular manner) finds an allocation with the desired fairness guarantee.
-Our contribution lies in a careful application and analysis of this algorithm.
+By contrast, the algorithm in~\cite{ICALP-2/3} uses as a subroutine a PTAS (of Woeginger \cite{woeginger1997polynomial}) which is based on solving integer linear programs of constant dimension, using Lenstra's algorithm~\cite{lenstra1983integer}.} combinatorial algorithm.\footnote{In fact, we are able to compute a $\frac{2n}{3n-1}$ approximate maximin fair allocation in polynomial time.
+This is slightly better than the $(\frac{2}{3}-\epsilon)$ approximation guarantee of Amanatidis et al. \cite{ICALP-2/3}.} That is, we present a polynomial-time algorithm that finds a $2/3$-approximate maximin fair allocation under additive valuations.